 Meyer was a driven coach who obsessed over the finest details.
 I lost count the number of times he blew a gasket over a penalty or a missed assignment.
 Over time it started to take a toll on him.
 The cyst inside his brain would cause severe headaches whenever he was stressed out.
 It had been going on for several years, but a lot people didn't know about it.
 I never knew about the condition until this season.
 I just remember watching him hunched over, grabbing his head, and looking anguished.
 He old and worn out.
 There was something not quite right about him.

-But he leaves with a black mark in regards to the Zach Smith scandal.
-I thought he handled it poorly and it was more ammo for his critics who often called him Urban Liar.
+The big black cloud hanging over him is the Zach Smith scandal.
+During his time at Florida mny of his players ran afoul with the police.
+I thought he handled the Smith affair poorly and it was more ammo for his critics who often called him Urban Liar.
 Was he perfect?
-No. He had his moments as there were times when I groused and bitched that he was far too loyal to JT Barrett.
+Absolutely not.
+He had his moments as there were times when I groused and bitched that he was far too loyal to JT Barrett.
 He also picked the worst time to lay an egg against a team he should have thrashed soundly.
 That cost him a chance of making it to the playoffs.
 There were times I thought he was too conservative in play calling and also cost another chance of making it to the playoffs.
 Then there were questionable coaching hires such as Tim Beck, promoting Ed Warriner to offensive coordinator, Greg Studrawa, and worst of all Bill Davis.

 But it was masterful coaching job in 2014 that will leave a lasting impression on Buckeye fans.
 He took a team that went through a lot at the beginning of the season and had its share of highs and lows.
 They were underdogs in the playoffs and they pulled off two of the biggest victories in Ohio State history.
 How he didn't win coach of the year is mind boggling.